ApolloFoundation/Apollo-web-ui/README.md

 ```
 server: 'http://localhost:7876',
 ```
 Note, that you need Apollo-blockchain running locally to Apollo-Web-ui.
-Please refer to [Apollo](https://github.com/ApolloFoundation/Apollo) sub-project for build and installation instructions.
+Please refer to [Apollo](https://github.com/ApolloFoundation/Apollo) sub-project for build and installation instructions of blockchain backend.

 ## Development builds